fardog/snowpack/README.md

 Intro
 -----

-**snowpack** is (someday) a complete GUI client and backup solution for Amazon Glacier.
-Currently, it is a very early test while I bring my C# skills back up to current.
+**snowpack** is (someday) a complete GUI client and backup solution for
+Amazon Glacier.
+Currently, it is a very early test while I bring my C# skills
+back up to current.
 Please don't use it until then, you will be disappointed.

+Right now, snowpack can store any file to Glacier, and stores the ID of any
+archived file to an SQLite DB for later retrieval.
+It stores full directory
+structure, and will include a tree browser for requesting restores.

 Warranty
 --------